naka-lab/Serket/docs/tutorials/vae-gmm-mlda-mm.md

 ```
 obs1 = srk.Observation( np.loadtxt( "data1.txt" ) )  # image data
-obs2 = srk.Observation( np.loadtxt( "data2.txt" ) )  # audio data
+obs2 = srk.Observation( np.loadtxt( "data2.txt" ) )  # speech data
 data_category = np.loadrxt( "category.txt" )
 ```

 The modules VAE, GMM, MLDA and MM used in the integrated model are defined.
-In the VAE, the dimensions of the latent variables are 18, the number of epochs is 200 and batch size is 500.
+In the VAE, the number of dimensions of the latent variables is 18, the number of epochs is 200 and batch size is 500.
-In the GMM, the data is classified into 10 classes, and optional argument `data_category` is correct labels and used to compute classification accuracy.
+In the GMM, the data is classified into 10 classes, and optional argument `data_category` is a set of correct labels and used to compute classification accuracy.
-In the MLDA, the data is classified into 10 classes using the weights `[200,200]` for the modalities, and optional argument `data_category` is correct labels and used to compute classification accuracy.
+In the MLDA, the data is classified into 10 classes using the weights `[200,200]` for the modalities, and optional argument `data_category` is a set of correct labels and used to compute classification accuracy.

 ```